IanSaunders/superstreak/index.md

 ### Why?

-The idea was inspired by the traditional [1 mile streak](http://www.runeveryday.com/index.html), with the traditional streak it's possible to sneak a 1 mile run as you can easily have the run done in ~12mins, that's a coffee break right?
+The idea was inspired by the traditional [1 mile streak](http://www.runeveryday.com/index.html), with the traditional streak you can easily get the run done in ~12mins, that's a coffee break right?
 The logistics of running 5 km each day seemed just the right balance between too easy and too hard, and gives the streak a little edge to it.

 ### Why 45 mins?